On the Spectrum of Nonstandard Dedekind Rings: Riemann-Zariski Space and Valuation Spectrum

 The following Example shows that there exist valuations of $L$ which are neither centered in $B$ nor pseudo-Archimedean.

 \begin{example} Let $L$ be an internal number field with ring of integers $B$.
-Choose any non-unit element $x \in B$.
-Then select a non-unit $y \in B$ which is transcendent over $\zz[x]$ and relatively prime to $x$, i.e.\ $x$ and $y$ are not contained in any maximal ideal of $B$.
-For example, $x$ is a standard prime and $y$ a nonstandard (i.e.\ infinite) prime number in $\nsn$.
-Set $A=\zz[x,y] \subset L$.
-Then $(x,y) \neq (1)$ in $A$, but $(x,y)=(1)$ in $B$.
-Choose a maximal ideal in $A$ which contains $(x,y)$.
-Then there exists a valuation ring $R$ with $A \subset R \subset L$ such that $x$ and $y$ are contained in the valuation ideal of $R$ (see \cite{matsumura} 10.2).
-Since $R$ can not contain $B$, the corresponding valuation does not belong to $RZ(L,B)$. $\lozenge$ \end{example}
+Choose any prime number $x \in \nn$.
+Then select a non-unit $y \in B$ which is transcendent over $\zz$ and relatively prime to $x$ so that $x$ and $y$ are not contained in any maximal ideal of $B$.
+For example, choose $y$ to be a nonstandard (i.e.\ infinite) prime number.
+Set $A=\zz[x,y] = \zz[y] \subset L$.
+Then $(x,y)$ is a maximal ideal in $A$, but $(x,y)=(1)$ in $B$.
+It follows that there exists a valuation ring $R$ with $A \subset R \subset L$ such that $x$ and $y$ are contained in the valuation ideal of $R$ (see \cite{matsumura} 10.2).
+The valuation is not centered in $B$ and also not pseudo-Archimedean since the integer $x$ lies in the valuation ideal. $\lozenge$ \end{example}

 Now we consider valuations of $B$.
 There is a natural inclusion of valuation spectra $Spv(L) \subset Spv(B)$ as shown in Figure \ref{spvspec1}.
 The support $supp(v)$ of a valuation $v: B \rightarrow G \cup \{\infty\}$ is defined by $v^{-1}(\{\infty\})$ and gives a prime ideal in $B$.